Carnap/Carnap-Documentation/doc/administration.md

 ### Docker

-***Docker builds are currently (2021-02-16) broken, and will be for the foreseeable future, due to issues with client side JavaScript builds on GitHub Actions.
-If you're affected by this, please contact us on Matrix***

 There is experimental Docker support for Carnap.
 Images are available via the GitHub container registry at `docker.pkg.github.com/carnap/carnap/carnap:latest`.

-Note that Carnap docker images are about 3GB uncompressed and about 500MB to download.
-This essentially precludes the use of services such as Azure App Service that reload the image on container restart (some tests of Azure App Service have yielded 10+ minute start times).

 To run Carnap under docker: